 The Sigma lens is completely rebuilt, among other things, to give a powerful feeling under the extreme usage condition.
 The lens has no issues with autofocusing or anything because it uses an accurate focus drive.
 An aperture of F2.8 means that you’ll be able to get that coveted ‘blurred background look’ that separates subject from the background.
 1 aspherical + 3 SLD + 3 FLD elements lens elements provide minimal chromatic aberration and color blur.
 In fact, it offers a superb zoom lens at an affordable price for the versatile Nikon D750.

 Sigma 135mm F1.8 DG HSM Art

-The innovative, superb Sigma 135mm F1.8 DG HSM Art lens is specifically designed for portrait photography and accurately reproduces the tones, colors and texture of the subject’s skin, clothes and accessories as well as assuring an excellent rendering of highlight and out of focus areas.
-For every professional report or wedding photographer who is satisfied only with the highest image quality, the Sigma 135mm F1.8 DG HSM Art is a desirable choice, and the high purchase price will not be an obstacle.
-If you want to get the most out of every megapixel in your camera, investing in excellent, superb and innovative Sigma optics will really open your eyes.
+The innovative, superb Sigma 135mm F1.8 DG HSM Art lens is specifically designed for portrait photography and accurately reproduces the tones, colors, and texture of the subject’s skin, clothes, and accessories as well as assuring an excellent rendering of highlight and out of focus areas.
+For every professional report or wedding photographer who is satisfied only with the highest image quality, the Sigma 135mm F1.8 Art is a desirable lens choice for Nikon D750, and the high purchase price will not be an obstacle.
+If you want to get the most out of every megapixel in your camera, investing in excellent, superb and innovative Sigma optics will open your eyes.